apertamono/nerdy-naming-schemes/README.md

 |[Tokens.txt](themes/Tokens.txt)|Cryptocurrency tokens|316|
 |[UN.txt](themes/UN.txt)|United Nations organs and agencies|40|

-Themes to be added later: books of the Bible, human genes (very long list), minerals, biological species in various categories (difficult if you don't want to use the Latin names).
+Themes to be added later: books of the Bible, Shakespeare characters, human genes (very long list), minerals, biological species in various categories (difficult if you don't want to use the Latin names).
 If you want to add a list, please make a pull request with the new file.
 I will add the description here.

 ## History